 Are you a school?

 We are not a school in the traditional sense.
 While we do have an organizational structure for administrative purposes (scheduling, room assignments), the individual teachers set their own requirements, curriculum, and costs.
-Registration is also done directly with the teachers.
+However, registration is done through this website.
 Essentially, we are a group of teachers who wish to provide classes to the homeschooling community, but each teacher has control over his or her classes.
 While we use the classrooms at Lilburn Alliance Church, questions about Eastside's classes should not be directed to the church office.
 Contact any teacher or Michelle Shaw, the Director.

 Where are you located?